isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022.md

 #### **Showcase Map**

 Pull your socks up and get your phones ready.
-Use the map below to explore this year's Curiocity Showcase.
-Click [here](/files/sample-light-map.pdf) to download a copy.
+Use the map below to explore this year's Curiocity Showcase (click [here](/files/sample-light-map.pdf) to download a copy).
+Hope to see you there!

 ![Alt text for image on Isomer site](/images/sample_light_map.jpg)